datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 But that's not all.
 I just told you that lists can also contain lists themselves.
 Instead of putting the strings in between the numbers, you can create little sublists for each member of the family.
 One for liz, one for emma and so on.
 Now, you can tell Python that these sublists are the elements of another list, that I named fam2: the little lists are wrapped in square brackets and separated with commas.
 If you now print out fam2, you see that we have a list of lists.
 The main list contains 4 sub-lists.

 We're dealing with a new Python type here, next to the strings, booleans, integers and floats you already know about: the list.
 These calls show that both fam and fam2 are lists.
 Remember that I told you that each type has specific functionality and behavior associated?
 Well, for lists, this is also true.
 Python lists host a bunch of tools to subset and adapt them.
 But let's take this step by step, and have you experiment with list creation first!
+Go get it!

 --- video_exercise_key:9e15e5b8a0